Preventing Blindness in Developing Countries

 The job also satisfied her wanderlust, giving her the opportunity to travel around the world using Delta’s flight benefits.
 She visited all seven continents, much farther than she ever imagined she’d travel while growing up in the small riverside town of Conway, South Carolina.

-By age 32, Johnson had quickly advanced through the leadership ranks at Delta, rising to a director position, heading up materials management at Delta subsidiary, Comair.
+Eight years later, Johnson had quickly advanced through the leadership ranks at Delta, rising to a director position, heading up materials management at Delta subsidiary, Comair.
 On paper it was her dream job.
 In reality, she craved something more meaningful.
 Johnson had been involved with humanitarian projects since college, where she was campus coordinator for volunteer opportunities.
 She wanted to work in the nonprofit world, but she wasn’t sure where her skills might fit best.

 Humanitarianism and travel meet supply chain management